Sport. Health. Nutrition. Gym. For style

 Efflorescence on granite

-What you need to know about the types of drugs
+What you need to know about types of drugs

-Impregnation allows you to keep the attractive appearance of stone and decorative stone tiles for a long time.
+Impregnation allows you to preserve the attractive appearance of stone and decorative stone tiles for a long time.
 It will not lose its color and will not fade under the influence of direct sunlight.
-The film on the surface will protect the stone from the appearance of potholes, cracks and chips, make it more durable, dense.
+The film on the surface will protect the stone from the appearance of potholes, cracks and chips, making it more durable and dense.

 1. Latex impregnations help prepare stone structures for further painting.

-2. Chemical-based impregnations remove rust from natural and artificial stones.
+2. Impregnations based on chemicals remove rust from stones of natural and artificial origin.

-3. Silicone solutions protect stone products from environmental influences, make them resistant to temperature extremes.
+3. Silicone solutions protect stone products from environmental influences and make them resistant to temperature changes.

 4. Impregnation without any additional effects.
-It is a chemical compound, sometimes silicone-based, that has the ability to penetrate the pores of the stone.
-Such products do not leave films, stains and smudges.
+This is a chemical compound, sometimes silicone-based, that has the ability to penetrate the pores of the stone.
+Such products do not leave films, stains or smudges.
 Stone impregnation forms a protective layer inside.
-After drying, the treated surface will be indistinguishable from the uncoated surface.
-Take, for example, granite.
+After drying, the treated surface will be no different from the uncoated surface.
+Take granite, for example.
 When a water repellent is applied to its surface, moisture, oils and other substances will not be able to penetrate inside.
-They will stay on the surface and are easy to remove.
+They will remain on the surface and can be easily removed.

-5. Wet effect finish.
-This is a tool that takes care of the appearance of the stone, highlights its color and structure.
-If you cover the surface with this type of impregnation, it will get a wet sheen and rich color, and there will be no film left.
-Wet stone impregnation is responsible for the decorative component.
+5. Impregnation with a wet effect.
+This is a product that takes care of the appearance of the stone, highlighting its color and structure.
+If you cover a surface with this type of impregnation, it will receive a wet shine and rich color, without leaving a film.
+Impregnation of wet stone is responsible for the decorative component.

-6. Graffiti protection. , can have a destructive effect on the stone.
-In addition, the process of its removal is fraught with some difficulties.
-If you cover the surface with this type of impregnation, it will not absorb paint, which, in which case, can be easily removed with the simplest cleaning agents.
+6. Protection against graffiti. , can have a destructive effect on the stone.
+In addition, the process of removing it is fraught with some difficulties.
+If you cover the surface with this type of impregnation, it will not absorb paint, which, if something happens, can be easily removed with the simplest cleaning agents.

 Types depending on the effect

 It is noteworthy that absolutely all stones, both natural and artificial, can be treated with hydrophobic impregnations.
 These are granite (porcelain stoneware), marble, cement stone, sandstone, gypsum.
-Decorative items made from these materials will benefit from the use of a water repellent.
+Decorative items made from these materials will only benefit from the use of a water-repellent agent.

 Advantages

-We can highlight the main advantages of impregnation for stone:
+We can highlight the main advantages of stone impregnations:

 1. Make stone surfaces as hydrophobic as possible.
 Granite, marble, sandstone, gypsum will not change their properties over time.
 They will become more resistant to weather changes and mechanical stress.